Glasgow: Tenement House, St. Mungo Museum, Cathedral, Necropolis, Tennent’s Brewery

 Wait.
 I’ve figured it out.
 I don’t l know how it took so long for the answer to come to me.
 All the TARDISs I saw should have given it away immediately.

-Back in the 1970s, one of the members of the group Mongo Jerry—or maybe the whole group—got hold of a TARDIS, traveled back to 500-something and asked the soon-to-be parents of the baby who would become St. Mongo to name him Mongo as a publicity stunt for the group.
+Back in the 1970s, one of the members of the group Mongo Jerry—or maybe the whole group—got hold of a TARDIS, travelled back to 500-something and asked the soon-to-be parents of the baby who would become St. Mongo to name him Mongo as a publicity stunt for the group.
 It’s the only answer.

 Glasgow Cathedral